ugoertz/kombilo/doc/manual.rst

 place Kombilo in a virtualenv environment, say), it is enough to install the ``python`` and ``python-tk`` packages, and then to use ``pip`` to install the Python packages specified in the ``requirements.txt`` file.
-In addition, in this case, you have to install the Python Mega-Widgets by
-hand: download the tar.gz file from http://pmw.sourceforge.net/, unpack and install using python setup.py install.

 Downloading Kombilo